 1994 Classroom Facilities Bonds - In 1994, the school District issued \$2,032,351 in voted general obligation bonds for the purpose of constructing a new high school and elementary school, with renovations to the middle school.
 The bonds were issued for a twenty-three year period with final maturity at December 1, 2016.
 Bonds with a maturity of 2004 through 2016 were advance refunded.
-During the fiscal year, \$65,000 in principal was repaid before the bonds were refunded.
-Non-callable bonds in the amount of \$145,000 were left outstanding.
+During fiscal year 2003, \$70,000 in principal was paid on the remaining outstanding bonds.
+Non-callable bonds in the amount of \$75,000 were left outstanding.